How to Become an Air Traffic Controller

 What to Expect After Applying

 Everyone who meets the minimum qualifications for employment is essentially on even footing.
-Someone with a 3 years of work experience at a fast food restaurant will have the same opportunity as an experienced airline pilot!
+Someone with 3 years of work experience at a fast food restaurant will have the same opportunity as an experienced airline pilot!